Defined Benefit Members

 What happens when you don't work at DXC anymore

 Please keep us informed of any changes to your personal circumstances such as your address or dependants.
-It is also important that members with DC pension benefits continue to monitor their investments within the Plan.
+It is also important that members with DC pension benefits continue to monitor their investments within the Scheme.

 Get help with the basics